 - Partnerships and collaboration: Collaborate with content providers, product companies, and clients to expand learning opportunities.

-Step 5: Keep Programs Agile
+Step 5: Keeping Programs Agile

 Upskilling must be agile to remain effective.
 Long, drawn-out programs can feel monotonous and reduce employee motivation.
 Instead, keep learning cycles short, typically two to four weeks.